atlisg/vegan-bot/pm.md

   * iPhone
   * Samsung
   * iPad
-* Address console warnings
+* Address console errors and warnings
-  * Angular is running in the development mode.
-Call enableProdMode() to enable the production mode.
-  * DevTools failed to parse SourceMap: http://veganbot.com/autotrack.js.map
 * Make sources clickable in answers, linking to their homepage
 * Improve searchbox
   * Make possible to enter in chat input without selecting from dropdown